jrdeng/QtMqttSample/README.md

 # Qt MQTT sample

-show how to use qmmqtt ( https://github.com/qt/qtmqtt )
+show how to use qtmqtt ( https://github.com/qt/qtmqtt )

 this sample is tested on Windows 10 with Qt 5.12.7(VS2017 x64).